stanford-policylab/opp/py/data_readme_template.md

   `is_acciden`.

-CHANGE LOG FOR NEXT UPDATE:
+# Changelog
+- December 16th, 2019:
   - More stringent deduping logic
   - Contraband found set to FALSE when NA and search conducted is true
   - Predication correction added to metadata
   - Six more cities
+- April 3rd, 2020:
+  - Pulled out `raw_HA_RACE_SEX` in Texas Statewide data
+  - Seattle, WA and South Carolina Statewide data had non-unique officer IDs, so `officer_id_hash` now hashes those original IDs with other personal information to create a unique hash; see `officer_id_hash` in table description for more information